Near Real-time Adaptive Isotropic and Anisotropic Image-to-mesh Conversion for Numerical Simulations Involving Cerebral

-The results obtained from CDT3D are also compared to TetGen \cite{si2008tetgen, TetGenWebsite} (replacing the adaptive anisotropic method with this adaptive isotropic method in the pipeline).
+The results obtained from CDT3D are also compared to PODM \cite{foteinos2014high} and TetGen \cite{TetGen2015} (replacing the adaptive anisotropic method with these adaptive isotropic methods).
 TetGen is a sequential, Delaunay-based method that generates isotropic tetrahedral meshes.
-In addition to an anisotropic metric field, an isotropic sizing function is also constructed (based on the aforementioned approach in \cite{ComparisonPhysicsBased2023}) specifically for TetGen.
-We compare results between meshes generated by TetGen when it utilizes this sizing function and when it does not (tetrahedralization of the CBC3D surface).
-Additionally, we compare the TetGen isotropic meshes to isotropic meshes generated by CDT3D (again simply processing the same surface as a PLC - .stl).
+In addition to an anisotropic metric field, an isotropic sizing function is also constructed (based on the aforementioned approach in \cite{ComparisonPhysicsBased2023}) specifically for PODM (also shown in algorithm \ref{alg:function_approximation}) and TetGen.
+We compare results between meshes generated by PODM and TetGen when they utilize this sizing function and when they do not (PODM's default image-to-mesh conversion for the first case and TetGen's tetrahedralization of the CBC3D surface).
+Additionally, we compare the PODM and TetGen isotropic meshes to isotropic meshes generated by CDT3D (again simply processing the same surface as a PLC - .stl).

-\Cref{table_input_parameters} shows the parameters used for each mesh generation method in the pipeline (except CBC3D).
+Table \ref{table_input_parameters} shows the parameters used for each mesh generation method in the pipeline (except CBC3D).
 The first aneurysm case was also used to evaluate CBC3D in \cite{EwCCBC3D} (as it was compared to other isotropic I2M conversion methods from industry and academia).
 The same parameters utilized for CBC3D in that study are utilized in this evaluation.
 A wide range of values were tested for the value of k used in the k-nn search when building the sizing function and metric tensor fields for the first case.
 The optimal parameters were determined based on the best quality mesh that was generated.
-If certain parameters are not listed in \cref{table_input_parameters}, then their default value was utilized.
-The optimal value for k with the isotropic runs of TetGen is 30.
+If certain parameters are not listed in Table \ref{table_input_parameters}, then their default value was utilized.
+The optimal value for k with the isotropic runs of TetGen and PODM is 30.
 The optimal value for k in the metric-adapted anisotropic runs of CDT3D is 40.
 The CDT3D parameters \textit{nqual} and \textit{nsmth} were both increased to 10 while \textit{cdfn} was changed to 0.8 to improve the final anisotropic mesh quality for the second aneurysm case (with no surface adaptation by CDT3D, explained later).